smeredith/smeredith.github.io/_posts/2021-01-01-interface.md

 ![VOX]({{ site.baseurl }}/images/vox.jpg)

+The top trimpot is to adjust the tail hang time.
+The bottom one is to adjust sensitivity.

 The left audio channel is used as the input to the VOX circuit (via "JU3".)
 While both left and right audio channels are routed to the DB-9, I built my radio cables to send the right audio channel to the radios.
 In order for VOX to work, I configure the software to send audio to both channels: the left triggers VOX and the right goes to the radio.